Brian-Lam/College-Personality-Profiler/sample/WUSTL sample.md

 > something quip about classes

-We have very few "standard" classes that everyone takes,  but a lot of people are majoring in biology, chemistry, and engineering.
+We have very few "standard" classes that everyone takes,  but a lot of people are majoring in the social sciences and engineering.

 ## Extracurriculars ##